apache/flink/docs/dev/libs/cep.md

 event, while looping ones can accept more than one.
 In pattern matching symbols, in the pattern `"a b+ c? d"` (or `"a"`, followed by *one or more* `"b"`'s, optionally followed by a `"c"`, followed by a `"d"`), `a`, `c?`, and `d` are singleton patterns, while `b+` is a looping one.
-By default, a pattern is a singleton pattern and you can transform it to a looping one using [Quantifiers](#quantifiers).
+By default, a pattern is a singleton pattern and you can transform it to a looping one by using [Quantifiers](#quantifiers).
 In addition, each pattern can have one or more [Conditions](#conditions) based on which it accepts events.

 #### Quantifiers

-In FlinkCEP, looping patterns can be specified using the methods: `pattern.oneOrMore()`, for patterns that expect one or more occurrences of a given event (e.g. the `b+` mentioned previously), and `pattern.times(#ofTimes)` for patterns that expect a specific number of occurrences of a given type of event, e.g. 4 `a`'s.
+In FlinkCEP, looping patterns can be specified using these methods: `pattern.oneOrMore()`, for patterns that expect one or more occurrences of a given event (e.g. the `b+` mentioned previously); and `pattern.times(#ofTimes)`, for patterns that expect a specific number of occurrences of a given type of event, e.g. 4 `a`'s.
 All patterns, looping or not, can be made optional using the `pattern.optional()` method.
 For a pattern named `start`, the following are valid quantifiers: